trisfaizal/Marketing-Site/_customers/engine_yard.md

     With CloudCannon they could keep their existing build script which pulls in the source files from GitHub."
     image_path: /img/customers/engine_yard/home.png
-workflow:
-  image_path: /img/customers/netflix/workflow.png
-  description: Developers work on the site on their local machine.
-Marketers update in CloudCannon.
-Everything is kept in sync through GitHub.
 summary: |
   With CloudCannon, Engine Yard’s marketing team has full access to the content on their sites.
 Developers no longer make time consuming content changes.
 Engine Yard has also reduced the number of servers they’re using.
 ---